lyluongthien/thediligentengineer.com-backup/clrqhjj8c000509l15xfldbwk.md

 However, managing events and listeners in Go can be tricky, especially when concurrency is involved.
 You need to ensure that your event channels are properly created, closed, and buffered, and that your listeners are registered and unregistered correctly.
 You also need to handle any errors or panics that may occur during the event processing.

-That's why we created the [`event`](https://pkg.go.dev/github.com/lltpkg/event) package, a simple and thread-safe mechanism for managing events and listeners in Go applications.
+That's why we created the new [event](https://pkg.go.dev/github.com/lltpkg/event) package, a simple and thread-safe mechanism for managing events and listeners in Go applications.
 The event package provides a high-level API that abstracts away the low-level details of creating and managing event channels and listeners.
 It also handles any errors or panics gracefully, ensuring that your application does not crash or leak resources.

 ## Installation
 To use the event package in your Go project, you can use the following go get command: